-Step 1: Choose your social networks
+Step 1: Choose your networks

-Step 2: Choose your event hashtag
+Step 2: Choose your event hashtags

 Step 3: Upgrade your social media profiles

-Step 4: Create (and sell tickets through) your Facebook Event
+Step 4: Create (and sell tickets through) your Facebook event

 Step 5: Craft your content carefully